-- There is strong evidence that the converged configuration is close to an optimal arrangement and in fact a local minimizer of the energy.
-See Section 8.1 for a discussion on the energy landscape. - Not surprisingly there are many optimal arrangements depending on the initial configuration of the shapes, and energy barrier are abundant particularly with respect to rotations.
-The closer the shapes are, the less they tend to rotate with each quasi-Newton iteration. - Optimal arrangements tend to lead to shapes which are both well-centered and well-oriented in their Voronoi regions.
-We explore this tendency in Section 6.2.
+We make a few concluding remarks concerning these and many other simulations which were performed using our algorithm (cf. the thesis of Larsson [43]).
+The algorithm converges quickly (with respect to the number of quasi-Newton iterations) for any collection of shapes.
+Initial configurations can include overlapping shapes.
+Self-assembled configurations can include nested shapes when sufficient empty space in Ω is lacking.
+There is strong evidence that the converged configuration is close to an optimal arrangement and in fact a local minimizer of the energy.
+See section 8.1 for a discussion of the energy landscape.
+Not surprisingly there are many optimal arrangements depending on the initial configuration of the shapes, and energy barriers are abundant, particularly with respect to rotations.
+The closer the shapes are, the less they tend to rotate with each quasi-Newton iteration.
+Optimal arrangements

-Fig. 5.7: A mixture of 60 shapes.
+FIG. 5.5.
+A mixture of 60 shapes.
 Left: Initialization.
 Right: Converged self-assembly after 40 L-BFGS iterations.

-Fig. 5.8: Left: Initialization of 9 equal-sized bunnies in 3D.
-Right: Assembly of 9 equal-sized bunnies.
+FIG. 5.6.
+Left: Initialization of 9 bunnies of various sizes in three dimensions.
+Right: Assembly of bunnies.